Threat Actors

 What is a decay score?

-Each IOC has a Decay Score, a dynamic model that measures the diminishing relevance of IOCs over time.
+Each IOC has a decay score, a dynamic model that measures the diminishing relevance of IOCs over time.
 This scoring reflects the reality that threat actors often abandon or rotate infrastructure after detection, exposure, or operational shifts.
-By applying a Decay Score, organizations can prioritize threat intelligence efforts by focusing on active, high-risk IOCs while deprecating outdated or less relevant ones.
+By applying a decay score, organizations can prioritize threat intelligence efforts by focusing on active, high-risk IOCs while deprecating outdated or less relevant ones.

 When Rapid7 Labs identifies malicious IP addresses or URLs linked to threat actor campaigns, these indicators are initially assigned a high-confidence score, up to the maximum possible score of 100 for the highest-risk IOCs.
-Over a predefined period, typically 60 days, this score gradually decreases daily until it reaches 0, signifying that the indicator has transitioned from actively malicious
+Over a predefined period, typically 60 days, this score gradually decreases daily until it reaches 0, signifying that the indicator has transitioned from actively malicious to a status of historically malicious.

-However, if renewed malicious activity involving the same indicator is detected during this decay period, the indicator’s Decay Score resets back to its initial high-confidence score, restarting the decay cycle.
+However, if renewed malicious activity involving the same indicator is detected during this decay period, the indicator’s decay score resets back to its initial high-confidence score, restarting the decay cycle.

-Benefits of Decay Scores include:
+Benefits of decay scores include:

 - Reducing false positives by ensuring outdated IOCs do not linger indefinitely in active blocklists.